Trump Tower: Unpaid laborers

-Other controversies
+Other incidents

-There were several other controversies related to the construction process.
 In one case, Trump sued a contractor for "total incompetence."
 Construction was also halted twice because minority rights' groups protested outside the Trump Tower site to condemn the shortage of minority construction workers.

 Trump was also involved in a disagreement with Mayor Koch about whether the tower should get a tax exemption.
 In 1985, Trump was one of the plaintiffs in a lawsuit against the state in the New York State Court of Appeals concerning the payment of a 10% state tax in the event that a real estate property is transacted for $1 million or more.
 The exemption was reported as between $15 million and $50 million.
 The tax on Trump Tower was upheld in a 4-to-1 decision.

 The City of New York granted Trump permission to build the top twenty stories of the building in exchange for operating the atrium as a city-administered, privately owned public space.
 In the lobby of the building are two Trump merchandise kiosks (one of which replaced a long public bench) operating out of compliance with city regulations.
 The city issued a notice of violation in July 2015, demanding the bench be put back in place.
 Although the Trump Organization initially said the violation was without merit, a lawyer speaking for Trump's organization stated in January 2016 that the kiosks would be removed in two to four weeks, before an expected court ruling.

 Trump maintained a connection with organized crime members to supply the building's concrete.
 According to former New York mobster Michael Franzese, "the mob controlled all the concrete business in the city of New York," and that while Trump was not "in bed with the mob ... he certainly had a deal with us. ... he didn't have a choice."
 Mafia-connected union boss John Cody supplied Trump with concrete in exchange for giving his mistress a high-level apartment with a pool, which required extra structural reinforcement.
 A 1992 book by journalist Wayne Barrett concludes that "Trump didn't just do business with mobbed-up concrete companies: he also probably met personally with [Anthony] Salerno at the townhouse of notorious New York fixer Roy Cohn ... at a time when other developers in New York were pleading with the FBI to free them of mob control of the concrete business."
 Barrett questioned some of Trump's business dealings in a Daily Beast article in 2011, and alleged that concrete was one of "several dozen" suspected mob connections Trump had.
 Trump admitted in 2014 that he had "had no choice" but to work with "concrete guys who are mobbed up."